How the right tools can help leaders create more inclusive meetings

 Different organizations are adopting different flexible-work policies, and whether people are working from home by choice or necessity, they should be provided with the tools that allow them to contribute and participate as much as their colleagues who are working in the office.

 According to our 2021 Global Report on the State of Video in Large Enterprises, nearly 40% of the business leaders surveyed said they worry that remote participants don't fully participate or express their views during meetings.
-Some individuals in the survey also pointed out leaders need to adapt their behavior and awareness, and take action to facilitate inclusion.
+Some individuals in the survey also pointed out leaders need to adapt their behaviour and awareness, and take action to facilitate inclusion.

 How Pexip's technology makes meetings more equitable

 Pexip’s mission is to empower people to be seen and to engage in a better way.
 This is what we set out to do from the very beginning.
 We are constantly working to remove obstacles to joining video meetings, and to build technology that enhances and improves the meeting experience and the process of digital collaboration.